syncfusion-content/javascript-docs/js/api/ejToolbar.md

-To enable all item in the Toolbar
+Enable the Toolbar if it is in disabled state.